 This graphic novel has elements of history and sci-fi that appeal to both boys and girls.
 In

 Target Practice, the Egyptian queen Cleopatra is rocketed to the future.
 Her task: Save the galaxy.
 While on her mission, she’s forced to enroll in school, where she struggles with academics but aces ray-gun practice.
-There are only two books in the Cleopatra in Space series so far.
-But if your child likes this one, try the Zita the Spacegirl series (by Ben Hatke) while you wait for the next installment.
+There are five books in the Cleopatra in Space series so far.
+If your child likes them, also try the Zita the Spacegirl series (by Ben Hatke) while you wait for the next installment.

 Dr. Noel Zone calls himself a “dangerologist.”
 Just what is that?
 “While you probably see the world as an exciting place where you can go on adventures and ride your bike, a dangerologist sees it as an awful place where terrible things can happen, ALL OF THE TIME,” he explains.
 Kids will enjoy reading his slapstick advice for staying safe.
 There’s no real plot to follow in